 The United States Congress created the requirement for establishing Metropolitan Planning Organizations.
-FMPO was established in 1996 with responsibility for transportation planning within the regional area generally surrounding Flagstaff, Arizona and the state highway system within its boundaries.
+MetroPlan was established in 1996 with responsibility for transportation planning within the regional area generally surrounding Flagstaff, Arizona, and the state highway system within its boundaries.
 Federal regulations require that an MPO be designated to carry out a comprehensive, continuing, and coordinated transportation planning process for urbanized areas with a population of 50,000 or more.
-The City of Flagstaff is the fiscal agent for FMPO.
-The region covered by FMPO is nearly 525 square miles and is shown on the preceding map.
+MetroPlan The region covered by MetroPlan is nearly 525 square miles and is shown on the preceding map.